The computational landscape of general physical theories: Results

-In order to define efficient computation in theories belonging to the framework introduced above, we need the notion of a (polynomially sized) uniform circuit family, and a condition for a circuit to accept an input.
-A polynomially sized uniform circuit family is a set of closed circuits $\{C_x\}$ such that: \begin{enumerate} \item There is a gate set $\mathcal{G}$, consisting of laboratory devices, such that each circuit in the family is built from elements of $\mathcal{G}$. \item The number of gates in the circuit $C_x$ is bounded by a polynomial in $|x|$. \item For each type of system, there is a fixed choice of basis, relative to which transformations are associated with matrices.
+such that: \begin{enumerate} \item There is a gate set $\mathcal{G}$, consisting of laboratory devices, such that each circuit in the family is built from elements of $\mathcal{G}$. \item The number of gates in the circuit $C_x$ is bounded by a polynomial in $|x|$. \item For each type of system, there is a fixed choice of basis, relative to which transformations are associated with matrices.
 Given the matrix ${M}$ representing (a particular outcome of) a gate in $\mathcal{G}$, a Turing machine can output a matrix $\widetilde{{M}}$ with rational entries, such that $ | ({M} - \widetilde{{M}})_{ij} | \leq \epsilon$, in time polynomial in $\log(1/\epsilon)$. \item There is a Turing machine that, acting on input $x=x_1x_2\dots x_n$, outputs a classical description of $C_x$ in time bounded by a polynomial in $|x|$. \end{enumerate}

-This produces a description of an experiment, whose devices produce classical outcomes (corresponding to the particular state prepared, transformation applied, or measurement outcome observed).
-The theory defines a joint probability for these outcomes, which we may use to perform computation as follows.
-Denoting the string of observed outcomes by $z$, we define the final output of the computation to be given by an \emph{acceptor function} $a(z)\in \{0,1\}$, where there must exist a Turing machine that computes $a$ in time polynomial in the length of the input $|x|$.
+This produces, for each $C_x$, a description of an experiment, whose devices produce classical outcomes.
+Denoting the string of observed outcomes by $z$, the final output of the computation is given by an \emph{acceptor function} $a(z)\in \{0,1\}$, where there must exist a Turing machine that computes $a$ in time polynomial in the length of the input $|x|$.
 We say that a run of the experiment accepts an input string $x$ if the outcome string $z$ of the circuit $C_x$ satisfies $a(z)=0$.
 The probability that a computation accepts the input string $x$ is therefore given by where the sum ranges over all possible outcome strings $z$ of the circuit $C_x$ for which $a(z) = 0$.